YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 That kind of attention changes perception.

-Sometimes they really are noticing a genuine weakness.
-The problem is that they often do not yet know how to distinguish among the many different situations that can create the impression of “thinness.”
+Some patients do become more critical than before, but that does not mean the concern is imaginary.
+Sometimes they really are noticing a genuine weakness, and the difficulty is that they often do not yet know how to distinguish among the different situations that can create the impression of “thinness.”

+In my experience as a hair transplant surgeon, what they are seeing usually falls into several different situations.
 The first is a result that is actually good, but can look a little airy under certain lighting, angles, or styling conditions.

 The third is a result that is limited by donor reality.
 Sometimes the donor is simply not strong enough to create very high visual density across every area the patient wants treated, especially when the balding pattern is broad.

 The fourth is not mainly a density problem at all, but rather a design problem.
-Sometimes patients describe a hairline as thin when what is really bothering them is that it looks too straight, too sharp, too artificial, too repetitive, or too row-like.
+Sometimes patients describe a hairline as thin when what is really bothering them is that it looks too straight, too sharp, too artificial, too repetitive, or too row like.

-The fifth is a result that appears worse in photos, close-ups, or harsh lighting than it does in normal daily life.
+The fifth is a result that appears worse in photos, close ups, or harsh lighting than it does in normal daily life.
 This is extremely common, especially when the hair is wet, flattened, parted, or photographed too closely.

 The sixth is a result that appears weaker because the patient still has ongoing native hair miniaturization in the area behind or around the transplanted zone.
-In that situation, the transplant itself may not be the main problem.
+In that case, the transplant itself may not be the main problem.
 The surrounding hair may still be thinning, which changes the overall visual impression.

 The seventh is a result that genuinely looks weak because the planning was poor, the grafts were distributed badly, the donor was used without a real strategy, or the execution itself was not strong enough.